Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Experiments

+Double descent is referred to as the phenomenon when beyond the interpolation limit, the test error declines as model complexity increases~\citep{hastie2019surprises}.
 We investigate the effect of varying the ratio between the number of parameters to training set size.
 We demonstrate that the pNML regret and its upper bound are correlated with the double-decent behavior of the test logloss.

-We use the same datasets from the UCI repository as described in \tableref{tab:uci_meta_data}.
-We vary the training set size and fit the pNML and MN learners.
+We utilize datasets from the UCI repository~\citep{Dua:2019}.
+We use the sets proposed by~\citet{hernandez2015probabilistic} with the same test and train splits.
+The training set size, number of features, and the number of train-test splits are shown in~\tableref{tab:uci_meta_data}.
+For each dataset, we varied the training set size and fit the pNML and MN learners.
+We optimize $\sigma^2$ on a validation set for both learners.

 The test set logloss as a function of the ratio between the number of parameters to training set size is presented in \figref{fig:real_data_double_decent} (top) with the 95\% confidence interval that was calculated on different train-test splits.
-Both the pNML and the MN behave the same: For a large training set size ($\frac{M}{N}<1$) the test set logloss increases when removing training samples up to $M=N$ and then the logloss declines although the training set size decreases.
+Both the pNML and the MN learners behave the same: For a large training set size ($\frac{M}{N}<1$) the test set logloss increases when removing training samples up to $M=N$.
+Then the logloss declines although the training set size decreases.

-The empirically calculated pNML regret and its upper bound are shown in \figref{fig:real_data_double_decent} (bottom).
-The regret presents a similar double-decent behavior as the logloss, its peak is for the number of features that equals the training set size.
+The empirically calculated pNML regret and its analytical upper bound are shown in \figref{fig:real_data_double_decent} (bottom).
+Both empirically calculated regret and the derived upper bound present a similar double-decent behavior to the test logloss.
+Their peak is for the number of features that equals the training set size and as $\frac{M}{N}$ increases their value decrease.